arviceblot/eso-addons/README.md

 AppImageLauncher has the option to automatically install updates, this app has been designed to take advantage of that using GitHub release information.

+## TODO

+- Add game verison compatibility, from API into DB, updates, check compat with latest game version.
+- Add screenshot support for addons, cache to DB, thumbnails?
+- Author view from addon details, see all addons published by a specific author.

 ## Legacy

 This project was originally based on the work by Trojan295 at [Trojan295/eso-addons](https://github.com/Trojan295/eso-addons).
 It has since devolved into the abyss, but without his work I probably would not have even started on this silliness.